mikebaldi/Idle-Champions/docfiles/setting-up-a-gem-farm.md

 ### Formation 3

+Formation 3 is used to cancel Briv's jump animation.
 Formation 3, bound to E, will contain your Briv-swap team.
 This should (at minimum) be a copy of your Q team with the exception of `Briv`.

 Use the same familiar setup as your Q formation here.